Inhambane, Mozambique: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C, F and M. Ensure that you get the necessary kind.
-The majority of adapters available online are simply plugs and require your devices to convert the voltage themselves.
-If yours can't do that they could get fried.
-This one should be sufficient for most locations.
+A plug adapter that supports outlet types C, F and M. Ensure that you find the right kind.
+Many adapters for sale now are simply plug changers and expect your devices to change the voltage themselves.
+If yours can't do that they could burn up.
+This one works in most countries.

 Power bank for devices